 The Graneros shale yields little or no water to wells in the Pawnee-Edwards area, inasmuch as much larger supplies are available from the underlying Dakota formation.

-Character--The Greenhorn limestone consists largely of a succession of thin chalky to crystalline hint stones interstratified with thicker beds of gray calcareous shale (Pl.
+Character--The Greenhorn limestone consists largely of a succession of thin chalky to crystalline limestones interstratified with thicker beds of gray calcareous shale (Pl.
 7).
 The shales contain thin beds of bentonitic clay.
 The formation has been divided into four members in this area, including the Pfeifer shale at the top, the Jetmore chalk, the Hartland shale, and the Lincoln limestone at the base.
 The base of the formation is marked by an abrupt change from the calcareous beds of the Greenhorn to the non-calcareous shale and sandy shale of the Graneros.
 The top of the formation is marked by the "Fencepost" limestone, which is a prominent bed of relatively hard chalky limestone that is quarried extensively in north-central Kansas for use as fence posts.

 Distribution and thickness--The Greenhorn limestone is poorly exposed in Pawnee and Edwards Counties.
 There are a few places in the area where several beds in the formation are exposed, but generally the outcrops are indicated only by occasional fragments of limestone that have been turned up in plowed fields.
 Accurate mapping of the formation, therefore, was impossible.
 The distribution of the formation as shown on Plate 1 was based on the few small outcrops, on the small fragments in plowed fields, and on the topographic expression, and is subject to considerable error.